Yvette Fielding: Presenting the paranormal

 Fielding announced on 25 June 2010 that she was to step down as presenter of Most Haunted.
 In subsequent interviews, Fielding also indicated that she would finish presenting Ghosthunting with.. and all other paranormal-based broadcasts in 2010.
 However, in May 2011, Fielding appeared in an episode of the UK version of the Celebrity Ghost Stories series for the bio channel, with the entire UK series of Celebrity Ghost Stories being produced by Fielding's Antix Productions company.
 Then in September 2011 Fielding presented another episode of Ghosthunting with... featuring the cast of The Only Way Is Essex.

 In April 2012, Fielding appeared in an episode of Olly: Life on Murs, in which she and Olly Murs visited a haunted house.
 In October 2012, Fielding appeared on BBC Radio 2 and The Alan Titchmarsh Show on ITV1 talking about the paranormal and her ghost hunting career.
 In these interviews Fielding stated that she will return to Most Haunted in 2013.
 In 2014, Fielding once again returned to hosting Most Haunted, when a new series was produced for the Freeview channel, Really.

 In March 2013, Fielding appeared in the Peter Kay Sit down for Comic Relief comedy sketch as part of Red Nose Day 2013.
 In June 2013 she co-hosted Real Radio North West's breakfast show, with Glen Hunt, as a stand in for the regular co-host, Lorna Bancroft.

 As well as presenting Most Haunted, Fielding also ran and co-owned a tea shop in Manchester called 'Propertea', near to Manchester Cathedral until 2016 when she left to start her own tea shop.

 In 2015, Fielding was a celebrity homeowner in an episode of Through the Keyhole.

 In November 2015, Fielding took part in the ITV reality series I'm A Celebrity...
 Get Me Out of Here!
 She finished the show in tenth place after being evicted on 30 November.

 Personal life

-Fielding, her second husband Karl Beattie, and her one child live on a farm in Sandbach, Cheshire.
-Fielding has vitiligo, a disorder that causes depigmentation in patches of her skin.
+Fielding has a son from her first marriage.
+She married her second husband Karl Beattie in 1999.
+Their daughter was born in the same year.

 Fielding has stated that she was sexually assaulted by Rolf Harris when she was alone in a TV studio with him during her time as a presenter of Blue Peter.